Eric Schilling

 Eight-time Grammy winner Eric Schilling talks about technique, craft, and saving an emotional reserve.

-Excerpted interview taken from Behind The Glass, Volume II: Top Record Producers Tell How They Craft the Hits by Howard Massey, published by Backbeat Book
+From Behind The Glass, Volume II: Top Record Producers Tell How They Craft the Hits © 2009 by Howard Massey.
+Published by Backbeat Books, an imprint of Hal Leonard Publishing.
+Reprinted with permission.

 When you think about major hubs for music, three cities spring to mind: LA, New York, and Nashville.
 But the immense success of Latin artists like Gloria Estefan, Enrique Iglesias, Ricky Martin, and Mark Anthony has also put Miami distinctly on the map, and eight-time Grammy winner Eric Schilling is one of the shining stars in the South Beach scene.